Alienah/alienah.github.io/_posts/2018-01-09-Free-resources.md

 If you want to understand the concepts better or you want to practise, you can access to a few original resources like the next ones:

-* Flexbox Froggy.
+__* Flexbox Froggy__.
 In the url “http://flexboxfroggy.com/#es”, you can find a fun game with which you can practise CSS Flexbox guiding the frog towards the food.

 ![Flexbox froggy game](/img/posts/free-resources_froggy.png)

-* Flexbox Defense is available at http://www.flexboxdefense.com/, you can play with the towers, moving them using flexbox.
+__* Flexbox Defense__ is available at http://www.flexboxdefense.com/, you can play with the towers, moving them using flexbox.

 ![Flexbox defense game](/img/posts/free-resources_flexbox-defense.png)

-* Diner.
+__* Diner__.
 This a game for practising the use of selectors in CSS.
 The website is http://flukeout.github.io/

 ![Diner game](/img/posts/free-resources_dinner.png)